ramanakumars/SolarJets/JetOrNot/README.md

 This features the set of scripts to aggregate the workflow (a binary task), which asks whether a given subject contains a jet.

 ## Getting the data
 To do the aggregation, you will need the [panoptes aggregation app](https://github.com/zooniverse/aggregation-for-caesar/) installed for offline use as well as the raw classifications.
-See [here](https://aggregation-caesar.zooniverse.org/README.html) on how to install Panoptes for offline use.
+See [here](https://aggregation-caesar.zooniverse.org/README.html) on how to install the aggregation tool for offline use, or follow the [installation procedure](https://github.com/ramanakumars/SolarJets/blob/main/README.md/) for the main repo to install everything.

 ### Preparing the aggregation pipeline
 To get the extracts, you will need the workflow export as well as the classification exports from the Zooniverse project builder.
 Open [zooniverse.org/lab](https://www.zooniverse.org/lab), select the Solar Jet Hunter project and go to the Data Exports tab.
 Click on "Request new classification export".
 You will receive and email when these are ready.
 The workflow export does not generally need to be regenerated, unless the workflows have been changed, so we can just download the existing one.
 Save both these files in a directory.